jameshughes89/cs102/src/site/labs/unit-tests/unit-tests.rst

 ============

 It is always important to ensure code correctness.
 For this reason, unit tests are written as they help programmers test their code to demonstrate correctness in a systematic way.
-It is strongly recommended to :doc:`refer to the relevant topic on unit testing </topics/testing/unit-tests>`.
+While working on this lab, it is strongly recommended to :doc:`refer to the relevant topic on unit testing </topics/testing/unit-tests>`.